privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

     // top-level auction respectively.
     // This is also optional for Component Auctions. float modified_bid = 7;
   }

-  // Unencrypted response.
-  message ScoreAdsRawResponse {
-    // Scores of ads participating in the auction. repeated AdScore ad_scores = 1;
-  }

   // Encrypted ScoreAdsRawResponse.